nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Sets the data storage location <br>
 Format: `setstorage FILEPATH`

+#### Undo previous action(s): `undo`
+Undo the latest change made to the task list.
+Format: `undo`

+> Allows undo to up to 3 previous changes to the task list

+#### Redo previous action(s): `redo`
+Redo the latest change that was reverted using undo.
+Format: `redo`

+> Allows redo to up to 3 consecutive undo operations done
+> Does not work if the undo command was not used just before this command

 #### Exiting the program : `exit`
 Exits the program.<br>
 Format: `exit`